 Until one day it vanished.
 We had noticed the rise of Windows, and most of us had played with it, and even used some of its primitive tools to build things.
 But the business market was still DOS…until it abruptly wasn’t.
 Seemingly overnight, all our business disappeared.
 We had to scramble to find equivalent tools and platforms in the Windows world.
 That lesson left a lasting impression: ignore the march of technology at your peril.

 It also taught me an important lesson about technology bubbles.
 When heavily invested in a technology, you live in a memetic bubble, which also serves as an echo chamber.
-Bubbles created by vendors are particularly dangerous because you never hear honest appraisals from within the bubble.
-But the biggest danger of Bubble Living comes when it starts collapsing, which you never notice from the inside until it’s too late.
+Vendor created bubbles are particularly dangerous because developers never hear honest appraisals from within the bubble, and the vendor will actively hide the fact that their bubble is collapsing.
+But the biggest danger of Bubble Living comes when it starts collapsing, which you never notice from the inside of the bubble until it’s too late.
 It happened to us with Clipper, and it can happen to you as well.

 What we lacked was a technology radar: a living document to assess the risks and rewards of existing and nascent technologies.
 I’ve come to believe you need two radars: one for yourself, to help guide your career decisions, and one for your company, to help restore sanity to purchasing decisions and technology direction.
 I discuss building both kinds of radars, but first, I describe how this concept came to be.